 Sol LeWitt’s instructions consisted of directions for the production of a work of art itself and a refined vocabulary of visual art hinting at architectural specifications and mathematical equations.
 As such, the directions also included basic colors, lines and simplified shapes employed according to his own invented formulae.
 The instructions were relatively simple and since they are open to interpretation, no two artworks created by different artists based on the same instructions by Sol LeWitt are the same.

 Sol LeWitt was a renowned American conceptual artist and painter, born in 1928 and died in 2007.
 Best known for his colorful Wall Drawings which is an exploration between the architecture and the work itself, he prided himself in the creation of art, not in its meaning or material formulation.
 He served in the Korean War and after opened a studio in NYC working at Seventeen magazine2 to explore his interest in creating designs.

 Why is Sol LeWitt important?

 LeWitt, who stressed the idea behind his work over its execution, is widely regarded as one of the leading exponents of Minimalism and Conceptual art and is known primarily for his deceptively simple geometric structures and architecturally scaled wall drawings.
-His experiments with the latter commenced in 1968 and were considered radical, in part because this new form of drawing was purposely temporary and due to the collaborative element.
+His experiments with the latter commenced in 1968 and were considered radical because this new form of drawing was purposely temporary and due to the collaborative element.